The Seafood Industry Climate Awards

 • Address the three criteria– impact, plan and diversity–in their application

-• Clearly articulate how they can continue to reduce the carbon footprint of the seafood industry
+• Clearly articulate how they can deliver tangible results to reduce the carbon footprint of the seafood industry

 Who can I talk to with questions or to get help?